front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 emerge from [your Pages components](add-a-page-client-side.html).

 To illustrate this, imagine that you are building the homepage for your store.
-You add a big hero image on top, some product listings for news and sales, a reinsurance banner, etc.
+The page is composed of a big hero image on top, some product listings for news and sales, a reinsurance banner, etc.

-Quickly, you will want to **extract** some components from your page to avoid a _big bloated file_.
+Soon, you will want to **extract** some components from your page to avoid a _big bloated file_.
 Some of these components will be extracted as **reusable UI components** but some are very specific to your page and there is no reason to put them in the [`components` folder](create-a-ui-component.html).

 <blockquote class="note">
-They are often a mix between UI components and custom layout.
-They may be split in multiples components if they are big enough.
+Such components are often a mix between UI components and custom layouts.
+They may be splitted into multiple components if they are big enough.
 </blockquote>

 Generally, they are related to **your business** and often need backend data